ManoharSwamynathan/AV---Mini-DataHack-28052016-/Readme.md

 The evaluation criteria for the problem is RMSE.

+# Solution

-## RandomForest model scored 10th position on public leaderboard
+RandomForest model scored 10th position on public leaderboard